-Questions about registering for the licensure tests and completing the license application process should be addressed to the Director of Clinical Partnerships or the Chair of the Education Department.
+Questions about registering for the licensure tests and completing the license application process should be addressed to the Director of Student Teaching and Field Experiences or the Chair of the Education Department.

-On the following 2 pages you will find a list of the required Ohio Assessment for Educators Tests currently required for a license at this time (Fall 2021).
+On the following 2 pages you will find a list of the required Ohio Assessment for Educators Tests currently required for a license at this time (Fall 2019).
 Required tests are determined by the Ohio Department of Education in consultation with the Ohio Department of Higher Education, and dictated by any changes in legislation.
-Therefore, they are subject to change.
+Therefore they are subject to change.
 Any changes to testing requirements will be communicated to students.

-Teaching License Required Ohio Assessment for Educators Tests Primary (PreK-5) edTPA Literacy or Assessment of Professional Knowledge: Primary Foundations of Reading NOTE: The content knowledge assessment for the Primary license has not been determined at the start of the 2019-20 academic year.
+Teaching License Required Ohio Assessment for Educators Tests Primary (PreK-5) Assessment of Professional Knowledge: PrimaryFoundations of Reading NOTE: The content knowledge assessment for the Primary license has not been determined at the start of the 2019-20 academic year.
 We will update this information as it becomes available.
-Middle Childhood Language Arts NOTE: Middle Childhood licenses require licensure in 2 content areas. edTPA in one of your content areas or Assessment of Professional Knowledge: Middle Childhood Foundations of Reading Middle Grades English Language Arts Middle Childhood Mathematics NOTE: Middle Childhood licenses require licensure in 2 content areas. edTPA in one of your content areas or Assessment of Professional Knowledge: Middle Childhood Foundations of Reading Middle Grades Mathematics Middle Childhood Science NOTE: Middle Childhood licenses require licensure in 2 content areas. edTPA in one of your content areas or Assessment of Professional Knowledge: Middle Childhood Foundations of Reading Middle Grades Science Middle Childhood Social Studies NOTE: Middle Childhood licenses require licensure in 2 content areas. edTPA in one of your content areas or Assessment of Professional Knowledge: Middle Childhood Foundations of Reading Middle Grades Social Studies Intervention Specialist, Mild/Moderate Needs (pK-5 for SEED, 4-9 for MCSED) edTPA in one of your content areas or Assessment of Professional Knowledge: Multi-Age Special Education Foundations of Reading AYA Biology edTPA in your content area or Assessment of Professional Knowledge: Adolescent to Young Adult Biology Content Exam AYA Biology/Chemistry edTPA in your content area or Assessment of Professional Knowledge: Adolescent to Young Adult Biology Content Exam
+Middle Childhood Language Arts NOTE: Middle Childhood licenses require licensure in 2 content areas.
+Assessment of Professional Knowledge: Middle Childhood Foundations of Reading Middle Grades English Language Arts Middle Childhood Mathematics NOTE: Middle Childhood licenses require licensure in 2 content areas.
+Assessment of Professional Knowledge: Middle Childhood Foundations of Reading Middle Grades Mathematics Middle Childhood Science NOTE: Middle Childhood licenses require licensure in 2 content areas.
+Assessment of Professional Knowledge: Middle Childhood Foundations of Reading Middle Grades Science Middle Childhood Social Studies NOTE: Middle Childhood licenses require licensure in 2 content areas.
+Assessment of Professional Knowledge: Middle Childhood Foundations of Reading Middle Grades Social Studies Intervention Specialist, Mild/Moderate Needs (K-12) Assessment of Professional Knowledge: Multi-Age Special Education Foundations of Reading AYA Biology Assessment of Professional Knowledge: Adolescent to Young Adult Biology Content Exam AYA Biology/Chemistry Assessment of Professional Knowledge: Adolescent to Young Adult Biology Content Exam Chemistry Content Exam AYA Physical Sciences: Physics Assessment of Professional Knowledge: Adolescent to Young Adult Physics Content Exam

-Chemistry Content Exam AYA Physical Sciences: Physics edTPA in your content area or Assessment of Professional Knowledge: Adolescent to Young Adult Physics Content Exam Teaching License Required Ohio Assessment for Educators Tests AYA Integrated Language Arts edTPA in your content area or Assessment of Professional Knowledge: Adolescent to Young Adult English Language Arts Content Exam AYA Mathematics edTPA in your content area or Assessment of Professional Knowledge: Adolescent to Young Adult Mathematics Content Exam AYA Integrated Social Studies edTPA in your content area or Assessment of Professional Knowledge: Adolescent to Young Adult Integrated Social Studies Content Exam
+Teaching License Required Ohio Assessment for Educators Tests AYA Integrated Language Arts Assessment of Professional Knowledge: Adolescent to Young Adult English Language Arts Content Exam AYA Mathematics Assessment of Professional Knowledge: Adolescent to Young Adult Mathematics Content Exam AYA Integrated Social Studies Assessment of Professional Knowledge: Adolescent to Young Adult Integrated Social Studies Content Exam